Translate into the Language of your choice

 In essence, each Christian has a purpose to become what Jesus desires us to be: an overcomer.

-As you traverse His divine path, He may or may not entrust you with specific responsibilities at any given moment.
-Nevertheless, it is paramount to cultivate patience and seek His guidance in responding to such a summons.
+As you journey along His divine path, He may or may not assign you specific responsibilities with a purpose at any given moment.
+Regardless, it is crucial to cultivate patience and seek His guidance in responding to such a summons.

 Regardless of our intentions, our purpose is not to elevate an individual to prominence or impress others.
 It is not intended to fulfill our ego or transform someone into a celebrity.
 Nor is it aimed at generating fame or satisfying a desire for recognition.

-The primary objective of a Christian is to disseminate the teachings of Jesus Christ, the divine nature of God, and the concept of the Christian kingdom.
+The primary objective of a Christian is to disseminate the teachings of Jesus Christ, the divine nature of God, and the concept of the Christian kingdom in this way we find our true purpose.

 Written by Charles E Cohenour Jr.